juliarcha/putty-ssh-auth-docs/explanation.md

 ---

-> * For detailed information about the usage of SSH keys, visit our step-by-step guide on [How to set up SSH Key Authentication in PuTTY](tutorial.md).
+> * For detailed information about the usage of SSH keys, visit our step-by-step guide on [How to set up SSH key authentication in PuTTY](tutorial.md).
-> * For quick reference on settings, commands, and troubleshooting, see our [Quick reference: SSH Key Authentication](reference.md).
+> * For quick reference on settings, commands, and troubleshooting, see our [Quick reference: SSH key authentication](reference.md).

 ---